sxie22/GASP-python/docs/usage.md

 <br>
 The algorithm returns interface with one of the all possible translations of 2D film on substrate by aligning the unique sites in the **nlayers_substrate** and **nlayers_2d**

-   * **sd_layers**

-Specifies the number of substrate layers to relax in the interface structure (Specifies the selective dynamics flags for VASP).
-Default is 1.

 Below is an example **LatticeMatch** block containing the default values of the parameters.

 ~~~~